alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 It's easy to ask what I could possibly have been thinking back then.
 I assure you, I have many times during this whole ordeal.

+I had a misplaced estimation of the orders of magnitude of the tactics I exercised.
+At the time, I didn't know of the importance of certain moves -- like how [important HTTPS is for web browsing](https://doesmysiteneedhttps.com/).
+I also neglected to consider the longevity of certain moves.
+I needed to ask myself, "how dependable are the tools I choose to reply on?"

 I take away from this experience a lesson in skepticism.
 Before, I thought I needed to be robust against human adversaries.
 As I've matured, it's clear that I need to be robust against human error.